seankim658/NHL-xG-Modeling/README.md

 49. `goal` - Whether shot resulted in a goal
 50. `empty_net` - Whether either of the nets was empty (not necessarily the net facing the shot)
 51. `xG` - Hockey-Statistics computed xG value

+#### Calculated Database Fields

+52. `event_distance` - Distance in feet from the net that the event occurred
+53. `event_angle` - Angle in relation to the net that the event occurred

 #### Additional Reference Information